ALBA guidelines for designing inclusive forms for gender and sexual diversity

 General recommendations

-Provide information about how data are used, processed and stored
+Provide information about how data is used, processed and stored.

-LGBTQIA+ individuals, especially those with intersectional identities, are easily identifiable from surveys that are supposed to be anonymised.
-Giving information about how the data are handled can help mitigate worries about this.
+LGBTQ+ individuals, especially those with intersectional identities, may be easily identifiable from surveys that are supposed to be anonymized.
+Giving information about how the data is handled can help mitigate worries about thi

-Consider what the goal of the form is, and what questions are relevant.
-Generally, LGBTQIA+ surveys are used for gauging diversity of attendees, and as such, questions about sexuality, gender, and transgender status will be relevant.
+Consider what the goal of the survey is, and what questions are relevant.
+Generally, LGBTQ+ surveys are used for gauging diversity of e.g. research participants or conference attendees, and as such questions about sexuality, gender, and transgender status may be relevant.
 However, in a non-medical setting, questions about birth sex are often not relevant.
-If a survey is used to determine effects of either sex or gender on a specific fact, consider what the most relevant factor is.
-For example, sex does not directly map onto hormones (e.g., people taking Hormone Replacement Therapy), so if you’re performing an experiment to determine the effect of testosterone on a dependent variable, asking birth sex will not be accurate enough to answer your question.
+If the survey is used to determine effects of either sex or gender on something, consider what the most relevant factor is.
+For example, sex does not map directly onto hormones, so if you’re performing an experiment to determine the effect of testosterone on a dependent variable, asking birth sex is not accurate enough to answer your question.

-As much as we try to include every option, it is impossible to capture the full diversity of people, so adding an option to self-describe their identity will allow everyone to be included and will allow your data to be more accurate.
+As much as we try to include every option, it is impossible to capture the full diversity of people, so adding an option to self-describe their identity will allow everyone to be included, and will allow your data to be more accurate.
 In addition, acquired data can be used to improve further surveys.
-Having just a single option to self-describe rather than a list of possible options is often preferred, as it allows for more accurate data, even though this can make analysing the data more laborious.
+Having just a single fill-in-the-blank option to self-describe, especially for gender options beyond the binary, rather than a list of possible options is often preferred, as it allows for more accurate data, even though this can make analysing the data more laborious.
+This option should preferably be indicated as “additional category/identity not listed”, rather than “other”, to avoid — quite literally — other people outside of the listed categories.

 Often people do not fall neatly within a single box, but rather have an identity that can be described by multiple terms.
-Allowing people to tick more than one option allows you to capture this.
+Allowing people to tick more than one option allows you to capture this — for example, someone may identify with a binary gender option, as well as with the descriptor trans*.

 Specific recommendations